Home/Resources/Early Learning/Language and Literacy Skills From 24-36 Months

 Children learn to read by:

-You help your child develop these skills over the first 5 years of his life by making reading a daily, joyful experience, telling lots of stories, playing pretend, and encouraging him to write—starting with scribbles and moving to real shapes, letters and numbers as he gets older.
+Adults can help children develop these skills over the first 5 years of their lives by making reading a daily, joyful experience, telling lots of stories, playing pretend, and encouraging them to write—starting with scribbles and moving to real shapes, letters and numbers as they get older.

 The good news is that you don’t need to “work” on your child’s literacy skills.
 There are many opportunities that you can find in the everyday moments you share with your child to support her growing language and literacy development.
 For example: